shankarsingh1/WEB3/README.md

 # Remarks :
-* Currently learing the FundMe contract by @PatrickAlphaC on YT https://youtu.be/gyMwXuJrbJQ?si=JrmsDRLvwRKdWwN3
+* Currently learning the FundMe contract by @PatrickAlphaC on YT https://youtu.be/gyMwXuJrbJQ?si=JrmsDRLvwRKdWwN3
 * Have Pro understanding of using different protocols like Relay-Bridge , Metamask , Walrus Protocol
 * Used multiple EVM based chains in deploying and building
 * Participated in lot of testnets like Hemi Protocol , Abstract , Story Protocol , Monad , LayerEdge , UniChain , R2.Money